infection/site/src/guide/index.md

 In a nutshell, it

-* runs the test suite
+* runs the test suite to see if all tests pass
 * mutates the source code with a set of predefined mutators (mutation operators)
+* for each Mutant (modified code with one change) it runs the tests that cover changed line
+* analyzes whether the tests start to fail
-* collects the results of killed, escaped mutants and timeouts
+* collects the results of killed, escaped Mutants, errors and timeouts

 Given you have a `Form` class with `hasErrors()` method,